Dear Dr. Worth & Dr. Mussalli,

 Those are the bare details; however, there was a sense of deep respect, for myself and my child, that you effused the entire time you were with me.
 I will never be able to quite describe how deep an impression this made, or exactly how it was made.
 There was something about your manner that had to be born from a deeply-rooted philosophy and respect for all persons.

-When I called Estelle’s godmother, who has been blessed with natural births for all four of her children, she wept when I described Estelle’s delivery.
+When I called E’s godmother, who has been blessed with natural births for all four of her children, she wept when I described the delivery.
 Thank you for the reminder.
 God is working through you.
 I am very grateful for all that you have done for my family.

-Estelle will be one on February 13th.
+E will be one in February.
 She is remarkably affectionate, precocious, calm, and loving.
 She has hit most milestones early and promises to be a real spitfire!
 She will be told the story of her birth as she grows older and is instructed to continue the story: to love and to respect all those whom God has created.
 Thank you so much again.
 You and your family will be in my prayers.